horia141/jupiter/docs/concepts/workspaces.md

 # Workspace

 All the work for life planning takes place in a _workspace_.
-When you create a new account in the web app or call `jupiter init` in the CLI app you are creating a new workspace.
+When you create a new account in the web app or call `thrive init` in the CLI app you are creating a new workspace.

 Right now, a single account can have just one workspace, that is private to the user.